team-vrock/team-vrock.github.io/_drafts/2019-01-06-secure-git.md

   (11) ECC (set your own capabilities)
   (13) Existing key
 Your selection?
 9
+{% endhighlight %}

+You can select 9 to generate a key for signing and encryption.

+{% highlight shell %}
 Please select which elliptic curve you want:
    (1) Curve 25519
    (3) NIST P-256